iamnotaninvestor/blog/_posts/2015-11-12-the-great-unravelling.markdown

 Losses Add Up
 ---
 I spent another couple of weeks trading after my BRZG loss.
 I had numerous small profits and one large loss.
 The ticker was ZLCS (now EPRS?).
 For the second time in a couple of weeks I lost more than $1000 on a single trade.
 My win/loss ratio was pretty good but my risk management was non-existent.
-I fell into the common habit of cutting my winners but letting my losers ride, so each loss killed at lease three wins.
+I fell into the common habit of cutting my winners but letting my losers ride, so each loss killed at least three wins.
 It became quickly evident that if I stayed in the game, I would blow up my account.
 I stopped trading with the goal of learning my trade prior to investing more money.
 A smart move, in hindsight, and better late than never.

 The Noise, The Noise!!!
 ---